seedstack/website/content/docs/seed/manual/transactions/index.md

 ## Definition

-A SEED application can have **only one** transaction manager.
+A Seed application can have **only one** transaction manager.
 The transaction manager is specified with following configuration property:

 	org.seedstack.seed.transaction.transaction-manager = fully.qualified.name.of.TransactionManagerClass